Generalised central limit theorems for growth rate distribution of complex systems: Appendix A: Random multiplicative processes

 where

-As known from this equation the case of $g(t)>1$ corresponds to a negative value of viscosity, $\mu(t)<0$.
-In the case of a colloidal particle's diffusion in water such a negative viscosity cannot be realized, however, in the case of voltage fluctuation in an electric circuit, which is approximated also by a Langevin equation, we can consider a negative viscosity state by introducing an amplifier in the circuit.
-Namely, the value of $\mu(t)$ corresponds to resistivity in the electric circuit and in the situation that fluctuation of voltage is amplified as a whole, and the effective resistivity takes a negative value.
-By introducing an electric circuit in which an amplifier works at random timing we have a physical situation which is described by Eq. (\ref{Eq:aa15}) and power law distributions of voltage fluctuation are confirmed experimentally \cite{R:36}.
+As known from this equation, the case of $g(t)>1$ corresponds to a negative value of viscosity ($\mu(t)<0$).
+In the case of a colloidal particle's diffusion in water such a negative viscosity cannot be realised; however, in the case of voltage fluctuation in an electric circuit, which is approximated also by a Langevin equation, we can consider a negative viscosity state by introducing an amplifier into the circuit.
+Namely, the value of $\mu(t)$ corresponds to resistivity in the electric circuit and in the situation in which fluctuation of voltage is amplified as a whole, and the effective resistivity takes a negative value.
+By introducing an electric circuit in which an amplifier works at random timing, we have a physical situation that is described by Eq. (\ref{Eq:aa15}) and power-law distributions of voltage fluctuation are confirmed experimentally \cite{R:36}.

 {B.\arabic{equation}} {B-\arabic{figure}}